bigginlab/OxCompBio/tutorials/Python/README.md

 This tutorial uses several [libraries](#Libraries) which are not provided in standard python installations.
 Whilst there are many means by which to install and manage python libraries, we recommend using the `conda` manager which is provided in [Anaconda python distributions](https://www.anaconda.com/distribution/).

-If you are attending the Oxford Computational Biochemistry workshop, please followin the "getting started instructions above".
+If you are attending the Oxford Computational Biochemistry workshop, please follow the "getting started instructions above".

 ## Requirements

 Python 3.6 or higher is required for this workshop.
-Note that Python 2.x will reach End of Life (EOL) the 1st of January 2020.
-We advise that no new python code be written in Python 2.x.
+Note that Python 2.x reached End of Life (EOL) the 1st of January 2020.
+We advise that no new Python code be written in Python 2.x.

 ### Libraries